 The Municipality is responsible for the distribution of electricity in all urban areas except Goedverwacht, Wittewater and De Hoek.
 The Municipality only distributes electricity to a small portion of Eendekuil where the low cost houses are situated (162 households).
-ESKOM distributes electricity to the areas not serviced by the Municipality i.
-Bulk service provision ii.
+ESKOM distributes electricity to the areas not serviced by the Municipality ii.
 Service infrastructure i.
 The upgrading of bulk services and reticulation network ii.
 The minimization of electricity losses